Jean Butler: Later career

 She received a commission from the Irish Arts Council to create a solo work in 2004.
 In 2005 she released an instructional DVD, Irish Dance Masterclass With Jean Butler, which her sister also participated in, and completed a master's degree in Contemporary Dance Performance from the University of Limerick.

 She premiered "Does She Take Sugar?" on April 12, 2007, at the Project Arts Centre in Dublin.
 With Colin Dunne and George Hook she is a judge on the Raidió Teilifís Éireann reality series Celebrity Jigs 'n' Reels.

 She retired from active dancing in 2010.

 In January 2011, it was announced that she had designed and released her own jewellery line.
 The collection was launched at Showcase Ireland at the RDS later that month.

 Films

 Butler has appeared in several films: The Brylcreem Boys, Goldfish Memory, The Revengers Tragedy and Old Friends.

 She has also auditioned for large-budget Hollywood films such as, Meet Joe Black with Brad Pitt, and The Postman with Kevin Costner.

 Personal life

+Butler's father is a firefighter.
+In the 1990s, he was the deputy chief of the New York City Fire Department.
+Her mother is from County Mayo in Ireland.
+Her sister, Cara, is also a dancer and choreographer.

-In 2001 she married Irish designer Cuan Hanly.
+Butler married Irish designer Cuan Hanly in 2001.